Maskoe/PrefixedTypedIds/README.md

-# Strongly typed prefixed Ids
+# Strongly Typed Prefixed Ids
 Sample implementation of strongly typed, prefixed id's that work with FastEndpoints, Swagger and Ef Core.

 ## Why?
 I was getting tired of GUIDs.
 They're too long, too ugly for users in the url and impossible to remember for developers while debugging. \
 I like the way Stripe does it.
-A small prefix in an id like "cc" makes it hard to plug the wrong id into something. "cc-apgd823-fjx9f23" is much better than just "apgd823-fjx9f23".
+A small prefix in an id like "cc" makes it hard to plug the wrong id into something. \
+"cc-apgd823-fjx9f23" is much better than just "apgd823-fjx9f23".

 ## Basic Usage
 The code allows you to do this to define an entity for ef core. \